UW-Hydro/VIC/README.txt

 Better validation of global parameter file options

 	Files Affected:

 	get_global_param.c
 	make_in_and_outfiles.c
 	read_soilparam_arc.c

 	Description:

 	Now, all options in the global parameter file involving input and output files are checked to ensure that the filenames have been specified.
 In addition, SOIL_DIR and RESULT_DIR no longer require a trailing "/"; a "/" is automatically appended when constructing the soil parameter filename or results filename.
 TJB

+Bad results when SNOW_STEP = 24 hours

+	Files Affected:

+	check_files.c
+	get_global_param.c
+	initialize_atmos.c

+	Description:

+	Fixed the criterion for deciding whether to store NET longwave or INCOMING longwave in atmos[rec].longwave[NR].
+Previously, VIC
+	stored NET lw if SNOW_STEP != global.dt, under the assumption that this condition was equivalent to running in 24 h water balance mode.
+	However, this caused problems for users who unwittingly ran 24 h water balance mode with SNOW_STEP = 24.
+The new criterion is that both FULL_ENERGY and FROZEN_SOIL must be FALSE.

 --------------------------------------------------------------------------------